disk partitions

 .
 The major

-the kernel tree contains a full list of major and minor numbers.
+1 file in the Linux kernel source tree contains a full list of major and minor numbers.

 parted and others